Blepharoplasty Upper & Lower Eye Lift

 Upper & Lower Eye Lift (blepharoplasty) Surgeons

-What other treatments can complement a blepharoplasty?
+What other treatments can complement a blepharoplasty procedure?

 If you feel self-conscious about your forehead, combining the blepharoplasty with another procedure known as a temporal lift can help with eyebrow droop and can also lift the upper eyelid.
 As people age, their skin loses its elasticity and support tissues around the eyes.
 A temporal lift may help raise sagging eyebrows and reduce wrinkles on the forehead.